What We Do

 2. Providing professional consulting services to address our clients' internal organizational and operational needs and goals.

 Our organizational consulting work covers, as examples, board/executive/employee relationships and dynamics, business and strategic long- and short-term planning, leadership mentoring, internal and external communications, and crisis management.
-We are also developing a network of accountants and financial consultants that will permit us to offer these services as well.

 3. Pursuing ADP's own projects and initiatives.

 On a selective and limited basis, ADP becomes involved in projects directly on behalf of animals.
 With our Weeping Elephant Project, as an example, we have developed strategies and are taking action - in a joint effort with other animal protection organizations - to address circumstances that we believe we can effectively improve or eliminate.